 "We knew each other better than we knew ourselves," Wood told People years later.
 "I always knew he was okay.
 It was myself I didn't know about."

 Having allegedly already bedded Beatty on the set of 1961's Splendor in the Grass, she aimed to have an affair with the also-married Steve McQueen while they were making the 1963 drama Love With the Proper Stranger, according to Marc Eliot's 1999 biography Steve McQueen.
 The actor resisted because Wagner was a friend, as was Beatty—and his wife closed ranks, visiting the set often.

-He says that, down the road, he could talk to her about the "nonsense and distortion of what it is to be a movie star.
+He said that, down the road, he could talk to her about the "nonsense and distortion of what it is to be a movie star.
 She said, 'no matter how silly it may seem, fans do have this feeling about you that you have to respect—but never let it overwhelm you.'"

-After her divorce from Wagner, Wood started intense psychoanalysis, later quipping that her therapy bills were "at least the equal of the annual defense budget of most Central American nations."
+After her 1962 divorce from Wagner, Wood started intense psychoanalysis, later quipping that her therapy bills were "at least the equal of the annual defense budget of most Central American nations."

-Wagner followed Wood home in his car to make sure she got back safely, after which they sat together and she asked if he was happy.
+He trailed Wood home in his car to make sure she got back safely, after which they sat together and she asked if he was happy.
 "And he said, 'I'm happy you're having a baby,'" she recalled, per Harris' book.
 He sent flowers the next day.

 In the summer of 1971, Wood and Gregson amicably separated.
 She and Wagner started talking on the phone regularly and then he invited her to his home in Palm Desert, Calif., in January 1972.

 As fate would have it, their passage was delayed a few days due to a violent storm in the Atlantic, one that had both of them thinking that their happy reunion might end up being awfully short.
 Because there was no internet then, reporters awaiting the late ship were stunned to see Wagner and Wood debark together.